monalisaburma/mental_health_prediction/README.md

 2. Run the app with `streamlit run streamlit_app.py`.
 3. Adjust sliders for each feature, click 'Predict,' and interpret the results.

-- The app is deployed using Streamlit Sharing.
+- The app is deployed using Streamlit.

 ## Acknowledgments
 - Special thanks to contributors or data sources.